students working with a brain prop.

 How does it work?

-Careers and Placements will work with you to find a placement or help you to arrange your own, whether that's in Leeds, another part of the UK or even abroad.
+Careers and Placements will work with you to find an experience or help you to arrange your own, whether that's in Leeds, another part of the UK or even abroad.
 You will be able to take part in a series of workshops, events and live ‘employer challenges’ to boost your confidence and prepare you for your placement.

-During your placement, you could have an opportunity to gain degree-relevant work experience, build your knowledge of career sectors and secure valuable employer references and industry contacts.
+You could have an opportunity to gain degree-relevant work experience, build your knowledge of career sectors and secure valuable employer references and industry contacts.
 This experience will help you to shape your career decisions and find the right path for you.

 Students will have the opportunity take undertake a work-based experience which may include working in schools, with community groups and charity organisations, helping to undertake research projects or develop campaigns.
 Previous students have also worked with sports organisations as trainers, in drug rehabilitation centres, and in healthcare settings.